 Fifth, Jesus adds to this warning an illustration about the tree and its fruit.
 A bad tree produces bad fruit.
 The religious accusers were bad trees-rotten to the core.
 He even called them an offspring of vipers.

 Sixth, some teachers of the law and Pharisees set a trap for him; they wanted a sign, probably like the one that Elijah performed when he called down fire from heaven, or probably one of the ten plagues which Moses did during judgment on Egypt.
-Jesus did not fall in the trap.
-He did not stretch out a staff and say, “Darkness, appear!”
+Jesus did not fall into the trap.
+He did not stretch out his hands and say, “Darkness, appear!”
 Instead, he wisely pointed to Jonah, and applied his time in the great sea monster.
 Jesus’s resurrection is the most significant sign of all, because he is the firstfruits for us all.
 We too will have a resurrection body like his, which will live forever without disease.
 Turning the sky dark lasts for only a few hours.
 The resurrection will last forever.
 In this section of Scripture, Jesus says that one generation will receive a lighter sentence than his generation, on the final day of judgment.
 There are degrees of rewards and punishments.

 Seventh, Jesus returns to the topic of demons.
 When one is kicked out of a host (a human soul), and the soul is vacant, but swept clean and put in order, the spirit gets seven more spirits, even worse than it is and reoccupies the house.
 The goal is to get the house occupied with the Spirit, the Scripture, and community life.
 Then the soul is no longer vacant.